Home » Vegetables & Sides » Instant Pot Black Eyed Peas

 side view of a bowl of black eyed peas with chunks of ham sitting on a plate.

-To ring in the New Year, we often feast on a traditional meal of collard greens, candied sweet potatoes, a skillet of buttermilk cornbread, and these flavorful beans.
+To ring in the New Year, we often feast on a traditional meal of collard greens, hasselback sweet potatoes, a skillet of buttermilk cornbread, and these flavorful black eyed peas in the instant pot.
+But they would also go great with other Southern classics like sweet potato biscuits and Southern baked mac and cheese!

 a spoon inserted into a bowl of black eyed peas with chunks of ham.